 3. Set Your Contribution Level

-Clark has one ironclad rule when it comes to setting your contribution level in your employer’s retirement plan: Always start out by contributing at least the minimum necessary to pick up the full company match.
+Clark has one ironclad rule when it comes to setting your contribution level in your employer’s retirement plan: Always contribute at least the minimum necessary to pick up the full company match.

 Many companies will match the money you put in at either at 50% or 100%, up to a certain contribution level.
 Check with your HR department for the specifics of your plan.

 Let’s say, for example, you contribute 6% of your pay and there’s a 100% match up to 3% from your employer.
 That means your effective rate of contribution is 9%.
-You’re doing six percent and your employer is kicking in three for the full match.
+You’re doing 6% and your employer is kicking in 3% for the full match.

 “No matter how little or how much your company offers a match on, you’ve got to find a way to get it done,” Clark says.
 “Otherwise you’re leaving free money on the table.”